LeJardinDesSaisons/BioNotes/docs/code.md

 `AutocompleteBarComponent` is an input field that relies on Angular Material's `mat-autocomplete` input.
 It needs a list of `suggestions` for the autocompletion.
 The default text can be modified through the `fieldContent` input.
 It sends the `choosenOptionChanged` to the parent component when the field has been modified.

+`AreasArboresencePage` is a page that display the areas list according to the URL parameter `parentid` and using `areaDBService`.
+With no `parentid` the page display the root level of the arboresence, otherwise it display the childs of the parent area.

 ## Operations

 `OperationDbService` is a service class that accesses the Storage database.
 It reads and modifies the `operation`, `label`, `vegetable` and `category` keys.

 ### Planning

 `PlanningComponent` is called from the `Tab1Page` HTML.

 `PlanningComponent` handles all the informations about the operations.
 It converts the dates, stored in "YYYY-MM-DD" into a "Do MMMM YYYY" format, more readable, and in french, using the [momentjs](https://momentjs.com/docs/) library.

 To scroll into the current date when the component is started, the [ngx virtual scroller](https://www.npmjs.com/package/ngx-virtual-scroller) is used.
 At the moment of development, Ionic virtual scroll appears to be buggy in Ionic4 and Angular virtual scroll slowed down the application.